List of Grand Slam mixed doubles champions

-List of Mixed Doubles Grand Slam tennis tournament champions:
+This is a list of Mixed Doubles Grand Slam tennis tournament champions.

 Although several players have won at least one title in each of the four majors to achieve the Career Grand Slam, only three players have won the Grand Slam, all four titles in a single calendar year.
 This includes one team, Margaret Court and Ken Fletcher in 1963, as well as Court and Owen Davidson separately with different partners.
 Billie Jean King completed the "non-calendar year Grand Slam" by winning all four majors in a row in a period spanning two calendar years.